 Will the project have: □ No ⇒ Explain below why you believe "No" is the appropriate answer.
-Indoor or outdoor air pollution emissions including dust, during ⊠ Yes ⇒ Explain below what aspect of the question triggered a "Yes" response; operation, other than AND those related to vehicle emissions ⇒ Complete Part 4 - Detailed Analysis The potential to produce an odor nuisanceDust during construction ☐ Maybe ⇒ Describe below how you plan to obtain the information needed to move to a definitive "Yes" or "No" prior to the final submission on your application.
+Indoor or outdoor air pollution emissions including dust, during ⊠ Yes ⇒ Explain below what aspect of the question triggered a "Yes" response; operation, other than AND those related to vehicle emissions ⇒ Complete Part 4 - Detailed Analysis The potential to produce an odor nuisanceDust during construction □ Maybe ⇒ Describe below how you plan to obtain the information needed to move to a definitive "Yes" or "No" prior to the final submission on your application.

-The Facility would use heavy construction equipment and may have a temporary concrete batch plant on site, which would produce dust and minor odors during construction.
+The Facility would use heavy construction equipment which would produce dust and minor odors during construction.
 Dust would be mitigated using standard dust control practices, including but not limited to spraying water or a binding agent, and/or applying gravel as necessary.
 The Facility would otherwise not produce air pollution emissions or long-term odors during construction or operations, other than those related to vehicle emissions.